 The ice-water-down-the-spine trick he'd felt only once before when Mad-Eye Moody had used the Disillusionment Charm on him during his escape from Little Whinging nearly a year ago.
 Most peculiar, and again—not a good sign.

-He supposed he should say something to the Dursleys about this, but knew it wouldn't do any good.
-They'd just start shouting at him again.
+He supposed he should say something to the Dursleys about this but knew it wouldn't do any good.
+They'd just start attacking him again.